Glossary

 Using two fingers to zoom in or out on phones or tablets.
 Pinch in (squeeze) to zoom out, pinch out (spread) to zoom in.

-Example: Pinch out on a map or image to zoom in.
+Example: Pinch out on the screen to zoom in.
 Equivalent to Ctrl+mouse wheel on PC.

 Right-Click

 Pressing the right mouse button.
-Used to display a context menu showing available actions.
+Generally used to display context menus, but disabled in Reading Forest.

 Search